livingdocsIO/documentation/concepts/document-migrations/migrations.md

 You can then alter the JSON and metadata in your migration method and pass it to the callback which will automatically apply your changes to the document.
 Systemdata are read only.
 If you want to skip a migration, just call the callback without passing some data.

+You can then alter the JSON and metadata in your migration method and pass it to the callback which will automatically apply your changes to the document.
+Systemdata are read only.
+If you want to skip a migration, just call the callback without passing some data.

 In order to create a migration script, simply add a file to the folder [`app/data-migrations`](https://github.com/livingdocsIO/livingdocs-server-boilerplate/tree/add-data-migration-sample/app/data-migrations).
 It might make sense to have some sort of increasing identifier in the filename to visualize history.
 In the file create a method `exports.migrate` as described above and implement your desired migration steps.

 To run your migration script, use the `data-migration` grunt task which is explained in the next section.